 This could be caused by multiple factors.
 Employees with more autonomy are more likely to feel responsible and thus be more assertive.
 In addition, autonomy could lead to more decision latitude, which helps these employees to solve problems faster.

-Interestingly, in this same study (which focused on restaurants) service training was not associated with higher service level.
+Interestingly, in this same study (which focused on restaurants) service training was not associated with a higher service level.

 The fact that an employee attends training does not necessarily mean they will learn or apply new skills to the job.